nikmohdhiysham/strapi-plugin-rich-text-blocks-extended/README.md

 - ✨ On-the-fly custom values for font size, line height, and letter spacing
 - 🔄 Expandable editor interface

+## ⚠️ Known Limitations

+Due to Strapi's custom field architecture limitations:

+1. **Media Library Integration**: The image block does not work.
+This is because Strapi's custom fields cannot officially use special data types like media.

 ## ⚙️ Installation

 ```bash